CSBM-Lab/SPROTify/README.md

 ```

 SPROTify also provides an fucntion (`--run-baseline`) that allows users to train and test models using all algorithms available in [LazyPredict](https://github.com/shankarpandala/lazypredict).
-This command will generate TXT files containing the accuracy of each machine learning method.
+This command will generate txt files containing the accuracy of each machine learning method.
 The output will be saved to `results_baseline/all_model_evaluation.txt`.

 Please note that these results are intended only for preliminary comparison of different algorithms,
 have not undergone hyperparameter optimization, and the `--save-model` function will not be executed.